zyprexh/Arweave-Academy/README.md

 ## Task Submission
 After each course, there will be a series of tasks.
 These tasks are the primary way to assess whether you have mastered the course content.
-Check the task list [here](#tasks).

-To submit `task1`, follow these steps:
+For example, to submit `task1`, follow these steps:

 1. Create a `task1` folder under `submissions/YourName`.
 2. Place your task files inside the `task1` folder.
 You can also create a `readme.md` file to organize your task content.
 (Submission of learning notes and reflections is encouraged.)